 3.1 The inspectors observed lessons, conducted formal interviews with pupils and examined samples of pupils' work.
-They held discussions with members of staff and with the chair of governors, observed a sample of the extra-curricular activities that occurred during the inspection period, and attended form meetings and chapel.
-Inspectors visited the boarding house and the facilities for the youngest pupils, together with the learning support and educational resource areas.
-The responses of parents, staff and pupils to inspection questionnaires were analysed, and the inspectors examined curriculum and other documentation made available by the school.
+They held discussions with members of staff and with a group of governors, observed a sample of the extra-curricular activities that occurred during the inspection period, and attended form meetings and an assembly.
+Inspectors visited boarding houses and the facilities for the youngest pupils, together with the learning support and educational resource areas.
+The responses of parents, staff and pupils to pre-inspection questionnaires were analysed, and the inspectors examined curriculum and other documentation made available by the school.